paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-055-national-environmental-policy.md

 Subsec. (c)(2)(F)(i).
 Pub.
 L. 117–58, § 70801(c)(3)(C)(i), inserted “intermediate and final” before “completion dates” and “intermediate or final” before “completion date”.

 Subsec. (c)(2)(F)(ii).
 Pub.
-L. 117–58, § 70801(c)(3)(C)(ii)(I), substituted “an intermediate or final completion date for agency action on a covered project or reasonably believes the agency will fail to conform with a completion date 30 days before” for “a completion date for agency action on a covered project or is at significant risk of failing to conform with”.
+L. 117–58, § 70801(c)(3)(C)(ii)(I), substituted “an intermediate or final completion date for agency action on a covered project or reasonably believes the agency will fail to conform with a completion date 30 days before” for “a completion date for agency action on a covered project or is at significant risk of failing to conform with” in introductory provisions.

 Subsec. (c)(2)(F)(ii)(I).
 Pub.
 L. 117–58, § 70801(c)(3)(C)(ii)(II), substituted “reasonably believing the agency will fail to conform” for “significantly risking failing to conform”.